corsairmarks/assimilate_all_the_pops/mod/README.md

 * 4.4.0 Improve compatibility with [Civic: Organic Zealots](https://steamcommunity.com/sharedfiles/filedetails/?id=2920668465)
 * 4.4.1 Performance improvements for assimilation - only process species which have at least one Pop
 * 5.0.0 Update for Stellaris version 3.8 "Gemini" - integrate underlying game changes
+* 5.0.1 Bugfixes for 3.8 "Gemini"
+    * Ensure Civic: Oppressive Autocracy assimilated species are set to Living Standard: Dystopian Society
+    * Ensure legendary/renowned leaders are unaffected by the synthetic ascension event
+    * Fix placeholder event from Civic: Organic Zealots

 ## Source Code